lspitzner/brittany/docs/implementation/theory.md

 These two goals stand in conflict, and this project chooses a solution to this that distinguishes it from (all) other existing formatters.
-This approach was an important motivation for writing Brittany, when other formatters already existed.
+This approach was an important motivation for writing Brittany.
 The approach might also be applicable to more general-purposes structured-document formatters (although we will not expand on that here).
 Before explaining the idea, we will first consider